louis-young/github-activity-visualiser/README.md

 # GitHub Activity Visualiser

-An application to visualise a GitHub user's latest activity - written in React.
+A timeline visualisation of a GitHub user's latest activity - written in React.

 ![GitHub Activity Visualiser](documentation/github-activity-visualiser.png)

 ## Description

-An application to visualise a GitHub user's latest activity in a clean and intuitive timeline.
+A timeline visualisation of a GitHub user's latest activity with a clean and intuitive user interface.

 ## Motivation